-AAHI has long supported development of a Chagas vaccine, licensing recombinant proteins and its GLA-SE adjuvant formulation to support research and development and upcoming clinical trials.
+- Supports the development of innovative vaccine candidates by licensing recombinant proteins and it's GLA-SE adjuvant formulation for R&D and upcoming clinical trials.

-The WHO’s goal is to eliminate transmission of Chagas disease in fifteen of the forty-one currently affected countries by 2030.
-In alignment with this goal, AAHI is collaborating to support development of a Chagas vaccine candidate that combines a recombinant T. cruzi protein, Tc24-C4, with AAHI’s GLA-SE adjuvant formulation.
-The vaccine candidate is expected to enter the clinic in 2023.
+AAHI is collaborating to support the development of a Chagas vaccine candidate that combines a recombinant T. cruzi protein, Tc24-C4, with AAHI's GLA-SE adjuvant formulation.
+The vaccine candidate is expected to enter human clinical trials in 2023.